Labirintami/doc/docs/sidebar/title.md

 ### Properties

-You can provide the [following properties](sidebar/api/api_title_properties.md) in the configuration object of a Title.
+You can provide the [following properties](sidebar/api/api_title_properties.md) in the configuration object of a Title control.

 ## Showing/hiding title